ethanruhe/high-performance-r/Tutorial.md

 Within R, multiple names can point to the same value (by memory address).
 Multiple names can also point to different addresses that all store the same value.

 If there are no names pointing to an object, it is automatically deleted.
-That is the memory that was holding it is freed to store new information.
+That is to say, the memory that was holding it is freed to store new information.
 The underlying mechanism that drives this is called a "garbage collector."
 See ```?gc()``` for more information on interacting with this behavior.

 Every environment has a parent.
 As mentioned in the lexical scoping section, if an R object is not found in an environment, R looks to the parent directory.
 This search only moves "up" to parent directories.
-There is no built in way to search "child" directories, and, furthermore, defining which of an arbitrary number of child directories to search wouldn't be straightforward.
+There is no built in way to search "child" directories, and, furthermore, defining which of an arbitrary number of child directories to give priority to wouldn't be straightforward.

 There are some basic rules of environments:
 + Each object has a unique name *within* an environment (though the [namespace](https://en.wikipedia.org/wiki/Namespace) allows a name to be used once per environment)